 Stress Relief for Mama– Before a flight with or without kids, you may want this essential oil blend.
 Airports can be stressful.
 Applying this to the pulse points will ease feelings of stress and anxiousness.

 Ear Tension Relief– This roller bottle blend will help relieve tension in the air caused by altitude change.
-I roll this one on outside and behind the ear before take-off and again before we land.
+I roll this one on the outside and behind the ear before take-off and again before we land.

 HOW TO TRAVEL ON A PLANE WITH A BABY